robinhood/faust/docs/userguide/agents.rst

 The :meth:`Agent.ask() <faust.Agent.ask>` method wraps the value sent in a special structure that includes the return address (reply-to).
-When the agent sees this type of structure it will reply with the result yielded as a result of processing the value.
+When the agent sees this type of structure it will reply with the result yielded by the agent as a result of processing the event.

 .. admonition:: Static types